hoffmakl/academic-kickstart/content/home/experience.md

-  Jeffrey Kidd's Computational Biology and Human Genetics Lab
+  Jeffrey Kidd's Computational Biology Lab

   * Used Python, UNIX, and high performance computing cluster to assist in creating a more accurate reference dog genome.